bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "You make a demonstration for us at our place" he finally said.

 Adrex couldn't see the issue here.
-Everything they had made so far had to be setup at the client's establishment.
+Everything they had made so far for previous clients, had to be setup at the client's establishment.

 "That is no problem, mr. Derret" he quickly said, raising his hand to shake.
-As soon as he did, the dark elf shifted his stance ever so slightly, but seeing the dragonborn's hand raised open, he grabbed it lightly and shook it gently.
+As soon as he did, the dark elf shifted his stance ever so slightly, but seeing the dragonborn's palm flexed open, he grabbed it lightly and shook it gently.

 "I look forward to it, mr. Scalanduur."
 He took a step back, and gave them a respectful bow, before he opened the front door and left.